Postoria MCP server is now available for AI agents

 It connects AI-assisted planning with real social media operations: workspaces, accounts, queues, media, posts, statuses, and scheduled publishing.

-This is another step toward making Postoria easier to connect with the tools teams already use, while keeping the publishing workflow clear, controlled, and built around the Postoria Public API.
+This is another step toward making Postoria easier to connect with the tools teams already use, while keeping the publishing workflow clear, controlled, and connected to Postoria’s publishing infrastructure.

 Tag: